last-cursor-position/last-cursor-position/README.md

 # last-cursor-position package

+Update: After three years this project is coming back, The new maintainer is working on bringing the plugin up to date.

-This package keeps a history of past cursor positions and allows to travel back to them.
+Last Cursor Position is a package for Atom that keeps a history of past cursor positions and allows to travel Between them.

 * `alt--` to travel to previous cursor position
 * `alt-_` to undo previous travel